microsoft/knowledge-extraction-recipes-forms/Pipelines/Azure_Functions/README.md

 # Form Recognizer with Azure Functions

-Scoring a form in more complex scenarios usually requires a pre- and postprocessing which could be automated.
+Scoring a form in more complex scenarios usually requires a pre- and post-processing which could be automated.
 Think of actions like remove boxes from the input form using OpenCV, classifying the form type, sending the form to the Form Recognizer service and cleaning of the output.

 Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement code triggered by events occurring in Azure or third party service as well as on-premises systems.